ekrsulov/ttpe/doc/docs/app-structure/actionbars.md

   - Union, Union (PaperJS)
   - Subtract, Intersect, Exclude, Divide (for exactly 2 paths)
 - **Optical Alignment** (for exactly 2 paths)
+- **Apply Visual Center**: Calculates and applies optical center alignment to selected elements (if supported)
 - **Group**: Create group from selection
 - **Ungroup**: Ungroup selected groups (if any)
 - **Lock**: Lock all selected elements